ABTA's annual winter sports campaign has launched and will continue to promote #skisafe advice throughout the winter season.

 ABTA has worked with the Foreign, Commonwealth & Development Office (FCDO) along with the Ski Club of Great Britain to create some helpful advice for anyone planning a winter sports holiday.
 Thousands of skiers risk huge medical bills by not getting adequate travel insurance.
-As British holidaymakers prepare to head for the slopes this Christmas, new research from the Foreign Office reveals that almost a third (31%) of people in the UK never check whether they have taken out appropriate insurance for the activities they are going to do, including skiing and snowboarding.
+As British holidaymakers prepare to head for the slopes this Christmas, new research from the Foreign Office reveals that a third (33%) of snow lovers in the UK never check whether they have taken out appropriate insurance for the activities they are going to do, including skiing and snowboarding.

 If you are injured whilst skiing or snowboarding, you could face a bill for thousands of pounds if you’re not properly insured.
 A helicopter ambulance and medical repatriation could cost you many times the price of your holiday.
-You should always get comprehensive travel insurance, and check exactly what is covered in the small print.
+You should always get comprehensive travel insurance and check exactly what is covered in the small print.
 For example, you may need extra cover if you want to ski off-piste.
 Many policies require you to wear a helmet at all times and it can be a legal requirement for children to wear helmets, so it’s worth checking the finer details of your policy before you go.

 Alcohol and altitude don't mix!

 Alcohol can affect you more quickly at high altitudes and seriously limits your awareness of danger and cold.
 Heavy drinking is often a key factor in many consular cases linked to skiing and snowboarding.
 As well as putting yourself and others at risk, if you are involved in an accident whilst under the influence of alcohol your insurance cover may be invalid.
 As a result, you may have to pay thousands in medical expenses if you are injured.